The Millennium Bell: Album analysis

-The main theme of The Millennium Bell is the view on the two thousand years after the birth of Jesus of Nazareth through series of single episodes describing important moments in history, as well as different aspects of humanity.
-The album is eclectic in style, ranging from majestic choruses and soundtrack-esque orchestral passages through New Age sonic textures and ethnic sounds to strong pulse of electronic percussion.
+The main theme of The Millennium Bell is the view on the two thousand years after the birth of Jesus of Nazareth through a series of single episodes describing important moments in history, as well as different aspects of humanity.
+The album is eclectic in style, ranging from majestic choruses and soundtrack-esque orchestral passages through New Age sonic textures and ethnic sounds to the strong pulse of electronic percussion.

 "Peace on Earth"

 The opening track, "Peace on Earth", is essentially a Christmas carol, referring to the newborn Jesus Christ, the bringer of peace on Earth.
 The main aspect of this track is hope.

 "Pacha Mama"

 Mixing electronic and ethnic sounds, namely the ethnic percussion, "Pacha Mama" was based on the music of Incas – Mike Oldfield paid a visit to Peru – and, in a broader sense, refers to Native Americans (both in North and South America) in pre-Columbian era, before another important year in human history – the year 1492.